getian107/PRScs/README.md

 ## Getting Started

-You can use clone this repository using the following git command:
+You can clone this repository using the following git command:

 `git clone https://github.com/getian107/PRScs.git`

-Alternatively, you can download the source files from github website (`https://github.com/getian107/PRScs`)
+Alternatively, you can download the source files from the github website (`https://github.com/getian107/PRScs`)

 PRScs requires Python packages **scipy** (https://www.scipy.org/) and **h5py** (https://www.h5py.org/) installed.

-Once Python dependencies have been installed, you can run
+Once Python and its dependencies have been installed, you can run

 `./PRScs.py --help` or `./PRScs.py -h`